mossbanay/Psychology-3-4/Questions/Chapter4.md

   * Working out the meaning of a grin on someone's face
   * Arranging a bouquet of flowers
   * Recognising classmates from an old class photo

-- Not sure
   * Playing golf on a Wii
-  * Playing scrabble on an iPad
   * Playing Angry Birds on a phone

 #### A friend tells you about an internet test that determines hemispheric dominance of the test-taker.
 The test seems very formal and involves a mixture of verbal and non-verbal tasks.
 Your friend has performed the test and one of the results indicated that they have no musical ability because of their dominant left hemisphere.
 List three key arguments that could be used to dispute this result.